equinix-labs/pulumi-equinix-kubernetes-cluster/README.md

 ## Getting Started

-Choose the template based on your preferred programming language to create a new Pulumi projec:
+To create a new Pulumi project, you should start by selecting the template that aligns with your preferred programming language:

 - Python Template:
    - `pulumi new https://github.com/equinix-labs/pulumi-equinix-kubernetes-cluster/tree/main/python`